Skip to main content

 • Slack — for the completion summary (optional)

-Step 5: Schedule or Trigger
+Schedule or Trigger

-You can run this assignment:
+You can run this agent:

 • On demand — click Start Work when you want to process the queue